ka-bonill/2D_Graphics/README.md

 Tech Choices:

 I learned P5 JS my sophomore year for the class N220.
 I remember the class fondly as I learned a lot of the fundmentals of JavaScript and things like DOM manipulation.
 This project pays homage to that class, as well as gave me the opportunity to revisit P5.
 P5 is a wonderful animation library, which made me want to further explore its capabilities.
 I can definitely say that was the case with this project.
+For hypnotize, please click on screen to get shapes to appear.

 Lessons Learned: